Measurement of land in Punjab

-The measurement of land in Punjab, India is an important aspect of agriculture and land management in the region.
+The measurement of land in Punjab region of South Asia is an important aspect of agriculture and land management in the region.
 Punjab has a unique system of measuring land, typically done in units of bigha and acre.
 The measurements can vary slightly depending on the specific region and local customs.

-The following are the basic measurements of land used in the Punjab region, divided between Indian and Pakistani Punjab and many parts of North India and Pakistan in ascending order.
+The following are the basic measurements of land used in the Punjab region (including Haryana), divided between Indian and Pakistani Punjab, in ascending order.
 The measurement system is covered in detail in Punjab Weight and Measurement Act 1976.

-History

 In 2016, the Government of Punjab, Pakistan started using drones for the measurement of land.

-Current standard measurement of farm land
+Standard measurement units for farmland

 A commonly used land measurement unit in Punjab is karam or square karam.
-Other units include the Sarsahi and units listed.
-This the current system of measurement of farm land.
+Other units include the sarsahi and units listed.
+This is the current system of measurement of farmland.